raydac/jprol/README.md

 # Introduction
-I liked to buy and collect books about computer tehcnololgies since my childhood and in 1990 I bought a book titled as "Prolog programming for Artificial Intelligence" by Ivan Bratko but didn't have enough time to read it for about 20 years.
+I used to buy and collect books about computer tehcnololgies since my childhood and in 1990 I bought a book titled as "Prolog programming for Artificial Intelligence" by Ivan Bratko but didn't have enough time to read it for about 20 years.
 In 2009 I found some free time to read the book and was amazed by the power of the computer language.
 To learn it better I wrote small Java based Prolog embeddable engine and called it JProl.

 JProl is a small Prolog engine developed with several libraries provided out of the box.
 It supports Edinburgh Prolog style and its GUI version provides way to learn Prolog and develop interactive programs and experiments.
 The engine is written in not very optimal way and I can't recommend it to use in hi-performance or very complex cases but if you need to resolve easy learning purposes or implementation small Prolog-based DSL solutions then it can help.